 Source Format

-With Fortran 90, free source format was introduced, which abolished indention patterns and improved readability (tab.
+With Fortran 90, free source format was introduced, which abolished the rigid indentation style and improved readability (tab.
 1).
 Since Fortran 95, fixed source format is declared obsolescent.

 ! f2c.f